thetreerat/Jam/README.md

 This is a sample app for job interveiw it collects data from user and dose some simple vatation and inserts into the PostgreSQL tables.

-the script uses a cisco style input. if a is unique that all that need to add.
+The script uses a cisco style input. if "a" is unique that all that need to add. it dose not have an auto complete though.

 to work:
    access to localhost PostgresSQL server running 9.4